Implementation Intentions: If-Then Plans That Double Follow-Through

 - Barrier plan: "If [most likely obstacle], then I will [specific alternative]."

-The research suggests you've just dramatically increased your probability of following through.
+The research suggests you have just dramatically increased your probability of following through.

-FineStreak pairs if-then accountability with real financial consequences - so your implementation intentions have teeth.
-Get started today.
+FineStreak is an accountability app that uses real fines and daily check-ins, so your implementation intentions have teeth.
+Start your streak today.

 Ready to stop making excuses?